ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/configuring-tests.md

 keywords: ballerina, programming language, testing
 permalink: /learn/testing-ballerina-code/configuring-tests/
 active: configuring-tests
 intro: The Ballerina Test framework has configurations at various levels to streamline the testing process and ensure that the tests are written with a comprehensible structure.
-These configuration annotations enable executing instructions at various levels.
 redirect_from:
 - /learn/testing-ballerina-code/
 - /learn/testing-ballerina-code